Looking For A Tornado

 “Funny you say that, she’s pretty sure you’re sick of hers.”

-Kohao glanced over and wrinkled his brow at the comment; he couldn’t help it, and Storm tipped her head when he met her eyes.
+Kato glanced over and wrinkled his brow at the comment; he couldn’t help it, and Storm pointedly raised their eyebrows when he met their gaze.

-“She, y’know, seems to be under the impression that you hate her right now.
-When we were talking tonight about finding you so she could introduce us, she straight up told me, ‘It might not be worth it; he’ll have to hate you on principle because he's mad at me.
+“She, y’know, thinks that you hate her right now.
+When we were talking tonight about finding you so she could introduce us, she straight up told me it might not be worth it, because—quote—‘he’ll have to hate you on principle ‘cause he's mad at me.
 His brain won't let him do anything else if I'm around.’”
-Storm shrugged and took a final pull from her cig.
+Storm shrugged and took a final pull from their cig.
 “So.
-Figured I might have better results meeting you on my own.
+Came over on my own instead.
 Feels like it’s going alright.”
-All that was left to burn of her cigarette was the filter; she flicked its ember into the gutter.
-Kohao tucked his tongue to his cheek as he watched the orange glow die to gray.
+All that was left to burn of their cigarette was the filter; they flicked its ember into the gutter.
+Kato tucked his tongue to his cheek as he watched the orange glow die to gray.

 An uncomfortable guilt squirmed in his chest, eel-like in both its movement and how little he wanted to look at it.
 Honestly, Athena’s alleged words rang too true, and he became suddenly aware of how disproportionate his rage was.
 He was angry at her, okay, yeah.
 But fuck...he was so angry at her that he was angry at everything around her?
 And she could feel it?
 He frowned; he knew it was too much if she was picking up on the spillover.
 She was just one person.
 She was just Athena…

-His lips twitched down and he remembered her before she was musclebound and newly moved-out; back when she was slight and never wore platform boots so he always had to look down to meet her eyes.
+His lips twitched down and he remembered her before she was musclebound and newly moved-out; back when she was slight and wore Converse instead of platform boots so he always had to look down to meet her eyes.
 Just Athena, who was getting carpet-bombed by anger and still, he knew, letting him off the hook for it in some way:

 “His brain won't let him do anything else.”